Jochen Rindt: Formula One

-Cooper and Brabham (1964–1968)
+Cooper (1964–1967)

 Rindt made his Formula One debut at his home race, the 1964 Austrian Grand Prix, in a loaned Brabham BT11 supplied by the Rob Walker Racing Team.
 He retired on the 58th lap with a broken steering column in his only Grand Prix of the season.

 For the 1965 Formula One season, Rindt signed as a permanent driver with Cooper, paired with Bruce McLaren.
 He was not immediately successful as Cooper, formerly a top team, were struggling at the time.
 In his first race, the 1965 South African Grand Prix, he developed transistor trouble; the damage was initially repaired but the problem recurred and Rindt had to retire from the race.
 His best result was a fourth place at the German Grand Prix at the Nürburgring.
 He ended the season with four points, 13th in the championship.